RoboCup-SSL/ssl-refbox/README-WIN32.txt

 - Compile with Makefile.win32: "make -f Makefile.win32"

 Use it:
-- Edit referee.conv and replace the SERIALDEVICE entry "/dev/ttyS0" with "COM1:" for the first serial device.
 - Start the program referee.exe.
 If it doesn't start, call it from a shell to see the error message.